csu-anzai/core/module_system/docs/reference_sql.md

 * Mssql: `DISTINCT` kann nicht benutzt werden wenn das `SELECT` eine `TEXT` Spalte enthält
 * Mssql: TEXT column is deprecated use VARCHAR(MAX) instead
+* Mssql: If you insert a float its not safe that exactly the same value is returned.
+I.e. you insert `16.8` the next select returns `16.799999237061`

 ##Generators
 The Database-class support Generators to iterate over larget sets of data.
 Internally,